Black Power members jailed for killing mobster in broad daylight

 Despite not intending to kill Ratana the gang members had taken guns and had to have known the probable consequences of their actions could have been serious injury or death.

-Justice Ellis sentenced Fatham-Baker to a total five years and 10 months' imprisonment with no minimum non-parole period and Rogerson to six and a half years' imprisonment also with no minimum non-parole period.
+Justice Ellis sentenced Fathom-Baker to a total five years and 10 months' imprisonment with no minimum non-parole period and Rogerson to six and a half years' imprisonment also with no minimum non-parole period.

 This afternoon Whanganui Black Power president Damien Shane Kuru and senior patched member Gordon Anthony Runga are due to be sentenced for Ratana's killing.